Denton Family Violence Attorneys

 If you fear that your safety or the safety of your child is in imminent danger, it is imperative that you do not take any chances.
 Contact the police.
 Once you are safe, we urge you to reach out to The Law Office of Gregory C. Goline to help you navigate your way.
 We have significant experience handling Denton family violence and protective orders matters.

-If you have suffered violence that does not pose an immediate threat to your safety, contact our family law team before something bad happens.
+If you have suffered violence that does not pose an immediate threat to your safety, schedule a consultation with our Denton family lawyers.
 We will file with the court any necessary applications for protective orders, and we will represent you at any resulting hearings.

 On the Receiving End: Responding to an Application for Protective Order